Robinson Jeffers – The Inhumanist (Parte II de “The Double Axe”) (excerto)

 I

-Ele permanece sob o arbusto e espera
+Ele permanece sob o carvalho e espera

-À distância, ninguém além da morte, a redentora, humilhará esta cabeça,
+À distância; ninguém além da morte redentora humilhará aquela cabeça,

-Que pedem clemência, raramente com os arrogantes.
+Que pedem clemência – raramente com os arrogantes.

-Intemperante e selvagem, o falcão se lembra;
+Intemperante e feroz, o falcão se lembra;

-Belos e selvagens, os falcões, e os moribundos, se lembram.
+Belos e selvagens, os falcões – e os moribundos – se lembram.

 II